The style and features of the Skye template family.

-Disable the sidebar by unchecking Show Sidebar in Blog Post Options.
+Disable the sidebar by unchecking Show sidebar under Blog post options.
 If you’re going to hide the blog sidebar, delete the demo content first.
 Even when hidden, text from the sidebar may get pulled into posts when sharing on social media.

 Author profiles can display in the sidebar, or below the post and Share buttons.
-Use Author Profile in Blog Post Options to change where they display, or to hide them.
+Use the Author profile tweak under Blog post options to change where they display, or to hide them.

 The author name won't display below the post when the author profile appears on the page.
 The author name metadata always displays when the author profile is hidden.

 A progress pie tells visitors how far into the post they are.
 The progress pie appears in the bottom-left corner as you scroll.